flyteorg/flyte/rfc/system/0000-flytekit-learn.md

 The reason we need to specify `my_trainer` or `my_tuner` instead of, say, the output of calling the trainer/tuner, is that `Predictor` doesn't have access to those outputs when it's defined at compile time.
 Therefore, the user needs to specify a `ModelTrainer` or `ModelTuner` instance, which points to particular trainer/tuner workflow.

-Under the hood, `predictor` compiles into a flytekit workflow that will be available to execute locally or on a remote backend.
+Under the hood, `predictor` compiles into a Flytekit workflow that will be available to execute locally or on a remote backend.

 **Usage**: